Johnny Isakson, 76, Georgia politician respected by both sides, dies

 At home, Isakson was fond of retail campaigning and small gestures of kindness.
 He was one of the only GOP officials who would regularly attend the annual Martin Luther King Jr. Day ceremonies at Atlanta’s Ebenezer Baptist Church, and was known to invite Democrats like Atlanta Mayor Keisha Lance Bottoms as his plus-ones to the State of the Union address.

-“If all Republicans were like Johnny,” former Democratic governor Roy Barnes once said, “I would be a Republican.”
+“If all Republicans were like Johnny,” former Gov. Roy Barnes, a Democrat, once said, “I would be a Republican.”

-John Hardy Isakson was born in 1944, the oldest son of Julia and Edwin Andrew Isakson, who drove a Greyhound bus and fixed up houses.
-Growing up in South Fulton, he often heard tales of his grandfather, a stone mason named Anders who escaped from Sweden’s potato famine in the late 1860s and changed his name from Bengston to Isakson when he reached the U.S.
+John Hardy Isakson was born Dec.
+28, 1944, the oldest son of Julia and Edwin Andrew Isakson, who drove a Greyhound bus and fixed up houses.
+Growing up in south Fulton, he often heard tales of his grandfather, a stone mason named Anders who escaped from Sweden’s potato famine in the late 1860s and changed his name from Bengston to Isakson when he reached the U.S.

 A teenaged Johnny spent his summers on his maternal grandparents’ farm in rural Ben Hill County, helping with corn and pecan harvests.
-He went on to the University of Georgia, where he was fixed up with Dianne, the woman he would marry.
-He also became close friends with Saxby Chambliss, who would later serve with Isakson in the Senate.
+He went on to the University of Georgia, where he was fixed up with Dianne and became close friends with Saxby Chambliss, who would later serve with Isakson in the Senate.

 Credit: Alex Brandon